Shyamtale/omnifood-/README.md

 -Layout techniques : grid , flexbox

 ## description
-this is static website that built with html and css , designed to showcase delicios dishes, menu highlights, testimonials and feedback .
+This is static website that built with a html and css , designed to showcase delicios dishes, menu highlights, testimonials, pricing plans and customner contact and it is similar to the marketing landing pages.
+Sections flow naturally—from "how it works " and "meals" to "testimonials", "pricing" and "contacts"—mirroring  just like commercial brochure-style food sites.